HoangLa95/qualitedevs2/PSs/ps4.md

 .PHONY: all run clean
 ```

-4. Run the different `make` commands again.
+4. Run `make`, `make run`, and `make clean` again.
 The behavior of these commands should not change.

 5. Make the following modifications to the makefile:
 ```{code} makefile